ash-project/ash/documentation/tutorials/get-started-with-ash-and-phoenix.md

 1. Create a new Phoenix project
 2. Setup Ash, AshPhoenix and AshPostgres as dependencies
-3. Create a very simple blog post resource
+3. Create a very simple `Blog.Post` resource
 4. Create and migrate the database
-5. Perform CRUD actions on newly made resource
+5. Perform CRUD actions on the newly made resource

 ## Things you may want to read first